fbpx

 Don’t fertilize when planting.
 Once the tree begins to bear fruit (usually after two to four years of growing) you can supplement its growth with a balanced fertilizer.
 Never fertilize after July; feeding trees too late in the season causes new growth that can be killed in the frost.
 Read more about when to fertilize fruit trees.

-Pruning Cortland Apple trees is important because these trees bear fruit on the end of slender branches rather than dispersed through sturdy branches.
+Pruning apple trees is important because these trees bear fruit on the end of slender branches rather than dispersed through sturdy branches.
 Pruning keeps the branches strong and prevents the chance of fruit growing on weak branches.
 Pruning the central canopy will also increase sunlight to the interior of the tree, meaning the fruit will ripen better.

 Thin any excess fruit to ensure a healthier crop and better-tasting fruit.
 Thinning also prevents branch breakage caused by the weight of a heavy crop.
 Once the Cortland apple trees begin to bear fruit, prune them annually.